MirkoRossini/Django-Facebook-Apps-basics/README.rst

 * If the application is authorized, creates an instance of a FacebookUser model containing some of the user's data
 * That's all...

+Thanks to Sulil Arora for sharing this snippet, it helped a lot: http://sunilarora.org/parsing-signedrequest-parameter-in-python-bas